How to Clean Window Screens (DIY Guide)

 There are several ways to mix your cleaning solution:

-- Combine ¼ cup of the liquid dish soap with ½ gallon of water
+- Combine ¼ cup of the liquid dish soap (a few drops will suffice) with ½ gallon of water

 - Combine equal parts distilled white vinegar and warm water